-Tobacco Use Before, During, and After Pregnancy
+Tobacco Use and Pregnancy

 It is never safe to smoke.
 Smoking while pregnant:

 - Affects the placenta—the source of your baby’s food and oxygen

 - Lowers the amount of oxygen available to you and your growing baby

 - Your baby's heart rate

 - The risk that your baby will be born prematurely

 - The risk that your baby will be born with low birth weight

 - Your baby's risk of developing respiratory problems

 - The chances of stillbirth